 If you have not taken a humanities/social science course in your final two years of secondary school, e.g., A-level students, international applicants can substitute the required teacher evaluation from a humanities/social science with another letter from a teacher in a different core subject.
 Our preferences are teacher evaluations from your final two years of secondary school.

 If you are applying for financial aid and the application fee presents a hardship for your family, we offer fee waivers.

 Caltech is committed to meeting the full demonstrated financial need of all admitted students.
 We are need-aware for international students because the total amount of financial aid funds for international students is limited.
 This limitation may result in financial need being a factor in the Institute's admissions decisions for international applicants.
-Approximately 50% of international students admitted to Caltech each year have financial need.

 If you are an international applicant and plan to apply for financial aid at any time during your undergraduate career here, you must apply for it at the time that you apply for admission.
 If Caltech offers you financial aid for the first year, you may reapply for aid in subsequent years.
 If you do not apply for or receive financial aid for you first year, you may not apply for aid for any other academic period.
 We may make exceptions for citizens of Canada and Mexico.
 Our International Financial Aid Statement of Intent has additional details.

 You may apply either Restrictive Early Action or Regular Decision.
 Financial aid covers the full cost of attendance, including tuition, housing, dining, books, fees, and personal expenses.

 English Proficiency Exams

 Caltech will challenge your English skills, and we want to make sure that you will thrive in our classrooms and community.
 English Proficiency Exam scores are required of all international applicants unless 1) your native language is English or 2) English is the primary language of instruction in your secondary school.
 We accept the Duolingo English Test (DET), IELTS, or the TOEFL.